Life Happens — Keep Your Weight Loss on Track with These 6 Tips

 Even if you can resist the bottomless mozzarella sticks, there’s the alcohol: “Alcohol has ‘empty calories,'” says Maguire, “meaning that for the amount of energy it provides, it’s pretty much [devoid] of nutritional value.”

-Not only that, but research suggests that our bodies register thin liquid calories differently than solid or semi-solid liquids and foods, which is why you can drink several glasses of alcohol without feeling full, she adds.
+Not only that, but research also suggests our bodies may register thin liquid calories differently than solid or semi-solid liquids and foods, which is why you can drink several glasses of alcohol without feeling full, she adds.

-When it comes to food, Harris-Pincus recommends eating a small, healthy snack beforehand to take the edge off your appetite.
-Look for something packed full of fiber and protein, like a piece of fruit and handful of nuts, or a hard-boiled egg.
+When it comes to food, Harris-Pincus recommends eating a small, healthy snack before happy hour to take the edge off your appetite.
+Look for something packed full of fiber and protein, such as:

 When you’re on a business trip that requires you to be in conference rooms or trade show halls all day, fueling your body with whole, unprocessed foods may seem like a particularly impossible task.